pik-piam/PyPSA-China-PIK/README.md

-# PyPSA-China：An Open Optimisation model of the Chinese Energy System
+# PyPSA-China：An Open-Source Optimisation model of the Chinese Energy System

 This is the PIK implementation of the PyPSA-China power model, first published by Hailiang Liu et al for their study of [hydro-power in china](https://doi.org/10.1016/j.apenergy.2019.02.009) and extended by Xiaowei Zhou et al for their  ["Multi-energy system horizon planning: Early decarbonisation in China avoids stranded assets"](doi.org/10.1049/ein2.12011) paper.
 It is adapted from the Zhou version by the [PIK RD3-ETL team](https://www.pik-potsdam.de/en/institute/labs/energy-transition/energy-transition-lab), with the aim of coupling it to the [REMIND](https://www.pik-potsdam.de/en/institute/departments/transformation-pathways/models/remind) integrated assessment model.